How To Remove Water From Diesel Fuel

 No matter what vehicle you drive, the best way to check your diesel for free water is to look at the fuel filter.
 Check your owner’s manual to see where to find this.

 Provided you haven’t driven for a day or so, the water will sink to the bottom.
 You’ll see it when you take the filter out.
-Be careful not to spill the fuel.
+Be cautious not to spill the fuel.

 There is no surefire way to inspect the water level in your fuel tank apart from using a testing paste on a lengthy dipstick.
 Examining the fuel filter is a simpler task.